Sa6ry/Famous/README.md

 # Famous Speeches
-Famous Speeches, is an app that gives access for the user to a list of speeches stored locally.
-The speech along with it's text is associated with basic information
+Famous Speeches, an iOS app aims to give the user access to the Famous speeches in history.
+The speech along with it's text is associated with basic information:
 -	Name
 - Date
 -	Speaker